kueihua100/Docs/ai/commaai_openpilot_note2.md

     c) build cereal code
     d) prepare processes in managed_processes[]
     e) run manager_thread(): run process in persistent_processes[] and car_started_processes[]
+    [note] if some process are not support at your platform, you can comment it/they out if don't want to run.

 ## Determine CAN Fingerprint (*b/c)
     a) CAN fingerprint is CAN msgs from Powertrain CAN bus.